 Managing wildfire in the NWT

-Under the right weather and forest fuel moisture conditions, the forests of the Northwest Territories (NWT) support high-intensity wildfires that are virtually unstoppable.
+Under the right weather and forest fuel moisture conditions, the forests of the Northwest Territories (NWT) support high-intensity wildfires that can be virtually unstoppable.
 These fires are often naturally occurring, with the potential to spread quickly over great distances and place people and community infrastructure at risk.

 In this environment and under these conditions, an organized approach to managing wildfires is required.